 I have designed this course for fit ski tourers/splitboarders, so we can maximize the terrain we can cover in Rogers Pass Pass, and also get some awesome skiing in.
 The Prerequisites are therefore a bit more stringent than your average AST 2 course.
 Objectives in the past have ranged from High Avalanche Danger days avoiding all avalanche slopes on Fuzzy Knob (Mt Macpherson), to Low Avalanche Danger days on the North Face of Mt Green (Rogers Pass) with a competent group.
 The objectives on your course will depend on the conditions and group fitness/ski ability level.
 We won’t push you to do anything you’re uncomfortable with, and we won’t let you go anywhere we feel uncomfortable with.

 Sometimes people ask about whether it’s better to take the CAA Level 1 Operations course instead of the AST 2…..
 If you’re not planning on working in the avalanche industry; and would prefer to learn how to move through the mountains safely rather than doing paperwork, then I recommend the AST 2 course.
 We spend a lot more time ski touring and assessing terrain (and it’s much cheaper 😉 )

 Please click here for more information from Avalanche Canada about AST courses.

-Days 2-4 will be full days in the field led by you, with short evening sessions on some nights.
-We will probably spend most of our time at Rogers Pass, but we might also visit Mt MacPhearson, The Gorge, or other local areas depending on weather and snow conditions.
+Days 2-4 will be full days in the field led by you, with short evening sessions on days 2 and 3 for trip planning.
+We will probably spend most of our time at Rogers Pass, but we might also visit Mt MacPhearson, The Gorge, RMR, or other local areas depending on weather and snow conditions.

 Day 1 is primarily classroom based, with an outdoor avalanche rescue practice.
-Bring the following:
+Please bring the following: